scylladb/scylla-manager/docs/source/sctool.rst

 ---------------

 The backup commands allow you to: create a backup (ad-hoc or scheduled), list the contents of a backup, and list the backups of a cluster.
-A Scylla cluster must be added (`cluster add`_) before management tasks can be initiated.
+You cannot initiate a backup without a cluster.
+Make sure you add a cluster (`cluster add`_) before initiating a backup.

 .. code-block:: none